djalmajr07/topbottombank/README.md

 ## **WHAT CHALLENGE DOES THIS PROJECT AIM TO OVERCOME?**

+In recent months, the Analytics team has noticed that the rate of customers canceling their accounts and leaving the bank, reached unprecedented numbers in the company.
+Concerned about the increase in this rate, the team planned a action plan to reduce customer evasion rate.

 According to TopBank's Analytics team, each customer who has this bank account returns a monetary amount of 15% of their estimated salary amount, if it is less than average, and 20% if this salary is greater than average, during the current period of your account.
 This amount is calculated annually.

 As a result for this project is expected to have these questions answered.